Value Alignment of Social Media Ranking Algorithms: Value Aligning Social Media Feeds with Schwartz's Basic Values

-For example, suppose that one user, Jeanne, wants to rank their feed by Self-Transcendence values (e.g., ``Caring'', ``Dependability'', ``Universal Concern''); another user, Jeff, wants to rank their feed by Self-Enhancement values that stand opposite of Self-Transcendence values (e.g., ``Achievement'', ``Dominance'', ``Resources'') in Schwartz's circumplex.
+For example, suppose that one user, Jeanne, wants to rank their feed by Self-Transcendence values (e.g., ``Caring'', ``Dependability'', and ``Universal Concern''); another user, Jeff, wants to rank their feed by Self-Enhancement values that stand opposite of Self-Transcendence values (e.g., ``Achievement'', ``Dominance'', and ``Resources'') in Schwartz's circumplex.
 They each assign a weight vector $w$ with a weight of $1$ to the values they prioritize, $-1$ to the values on the opposite side of the circumplex, and leave all others at the default $0$ weight.
 Then, a tweet expressing strong support for ``Caring'' might get a score of $6$ from the classifier; ranking it highly for Jeanne as its score is $6 \times 1 = 6$, but at the bottom of the feed for Jeff, whose score is $6 \times -1 = -6$.

 But few people are so simple in the values that they want to see represented in their feed.
-In practice, Jeanne may assign slightly different weights to each Self-Transcendence value, slightly reduce the weights for most---but not all---of Self-Enhancement values but increase the weight on ``Achievement'' because they wish to hear about their colleagues' accomplishments on social media.
+In practice, Jeanne may assign slightly different weights to each Self-Transcendence value, slightly reduce the weights for most --- but not all --- of Self-Enhancement values but increase the weight on ``Achievement'' because they wish to hear about their colleagues' accomplishments on social media.
 For each tweet in Jeanne's For You feed, our approach assigns numeric scores to every value expression, summing and weighing those scores based on Jeanne's weights.

 Our approach is an example of how to navigate value elicitation and trade-offs, but is not the only way.
 Prior work has articulated other approaches such as reward learning from human feedback and metric elicitation, which offer algorithmic alternatives~\cite{christiano2017deep,hiranandani2019performance}.
-An important finding from this work is that more complicated trade-offs between values that may be non-linear can still be expressed using simpler linear trade-offs \cite{hiranandani2019performance, laidlaw2021uncertain, robertson2023cooperative}.
-This equivalence indicates that linear approaches such as ours are robust enough to capture even more complex trade-offs that occur.
+In contrast, we adopt a linear weighting scheme over values, which is a common choice in industry ranking pipelines~\cite{milli2023choosing,nytimes2021tiktok,twitter2023algorithm}.
+While linear weights cannot capture all potential interactions between values --- for example, preferences that depend on specific combinations of values --- they provide an interpretable starting point for enabling value-based ranking.